abhishek-kumar-code/Redfish_Public/Specification.md

 A Redfish session is terminated when the client Logs-out.
 This is accomplished by performing a DELETE to the Session resource identified by the link returned in the Location header when the session was created, or the SessionId returned in the response data.

 The ability to DELETE a Session by specifying the Session resource ID allows an administrator with sufficient privilege to terminate other users sessions from a different session.

-##### X-Auth-Token HTTP Header

-Implementations shall only use compliant TLS connections to transport the data between any third party authentication service and clients.
-Therefore, the POST to create a new session shall only be supported with HTTPS, and all requests that use Basic Auth shall require HTTPS.

 #### AccountService